 Photo: Vardhan Patankar / Wikimedia Commons

 Cinque Island is an astonishing Island that attracts many tourists due to its fine sandy beaches, tropical rainforest, rare corals and a rich underwater marine life.
 The most attractive thing about this island is that it is divided into North Cinque Island and South Cinque Island, and both are connected by a sandbar.
-It is an interesting sight for the tourists.
-Moreover, Its calm waters make it ideal for snorkelling and scuba diving.
-It is the epitome of tropical paradise and a calm getaway.
+It is among the Rutland Island tourist places, offering calm waters, ideal for snorkelling and scuba diving.

 Location: Cinque Island, Andaman and Nicobar Islands 744105